Covid-19 update: Click to get info

 Spare bedroom reductions ('bedroom tax') Click to get info

-If you have more bedrooms than the government says you need, your Housing Benefit could be reduced.
+If you have spare bedrooms, your Housing Benefit could be reduced.

 If you're working age, have a disability and need a spare bedroom so a carer can stay overnight, contact us at the address at the bottom of this page, so we can help you keep more of your Housing Benefit.